Bringing transparency, accountability, and your voice to the DNC.

 - Was the second DNC Member in the nation to call for superdelegate reform by barring superdelegates from voting on the first ballot at the National Convention

-- One of the national leaders in convincing Chair Tom Perez to support barring superdelegates from voting on the first ballot
+- One of the national leaders who convinced Chair Tom Perez to support barring superdelegates from voting on the first ballot

 - Co-authored a California Democratic Party resolution, along with activists from the CDP Progressive Caucus, to call upon our DNC delegation to support superdelegate reform; successfully advocated for this resolution before the full CDP Executive Board